 The Chinese Room thought experiment itself is the support for the third premise.
 The claim that syntactic manipulation is not sufficient for meaning or thought is a significant issue, with wider implications than AI, or attributions of understanding.
 Prominent theories of mind hold that human cognition generally is computational.
 In one form, it is held that thought involves operations on symbols in virtue of their physical properties.
 On an alternative connectionist account, the computations are on “subsymbolic” states.
 If Searle is right, not only Strong AI but also these main approaches to understanding human cognition are misguided.

 As we have seen, Searle holds that the Chinese Room scenario shows that one cannot get semantics from syntax alone.
-In a symbolic logic system, a kind of artificial language, rules are given for syntax, and this procedure appears to be quite independent of semantics.
-One specifies the basic symbol set and some rules for manipulating strings to produce new ones.
-These rules are purely formal or syntactic—they are applied to strings of symbols solely in virtue of their syntax or form.
+In a symbolic logic system, a kind of artificial language, rules are given for syntax.
+A semantics, if any, comes later.
+The logician specifies the basic symbol set and some rules for manipulating strings to produce new ones.
+These rules are purely syntactic – they are applied to strings of symbols solely in virtue of their syntax or form.
 A semantics, if any, for the symbol system must be provided separately.
 And if one wishes to show that interesting additional relationships hold between the syntactic operations and semantics, such as that the symbol manipulations preserve truth, one must provide sometimes complex meta-proofs to show this.
 So on the face of it, semantics is quite independent of syntax for artificial languages, and one cannot get semantics from syntax alone.
 “Formal symbols by themselves can never be enough for mental contents, because the symbols, by definition, have no meaning (or interpretation, or semantics) except insofar as someone outside the system gives it to them” (Searle 1989, 45).

-A further related complication is that it is not clear that computers perform syntactic operations in quite the same sense that a human does—it is not clear that a computer understands syntax or syntactic operations.
-A computer does not know that it is manipulating 1's and 0's.
+A further related complication is that it is not clear that computers perform syntactic operations in quite the same sense that a human does – it is not clear that a computer understands syntax or syntactic operations.
+A computer does not know that it is manipulating 1’s and 0’s.
 A computer does not recognize that its binary data strings have a certain form, and thus that certain syntactic rules may be applied to them, unlike the man inside the Chinese Room.
 Inside a computer, there is nothing that literally reads input data, or that “knows” what symbols are.
 Instead, there are millions of transistors that change states.
 A sequence of voltages causes operations to be performed.
-We may choose to interpret these voltages as binary numerals and the voltage changes as syntactic operations, but a computer does not interpret its operations as syntactic or any other way.
+We humans may choose to interpret these voltages as binary numerals and the voltage changes as syntactic operations, but a computer does not interpret its operations as syntactic or any other way.
 So perhaps a computer does not need to make the move from syntax to semantics that Searle objects to; it needs to move from complex causal connections to semantics.
-Furthermore, any causal system is describable as performing syntactic operations—if we interpret a light square as logical “0” and a dark square as logical “1”, then a kitchen toaster may be described as a device that rewrites logical “0”s as logical “1”s.
+Furthermore, perhaps any causal system is describable as performing syntactic operations – if we interpret a light square as logical “0” and a dark square as logical “1”, then a kitchen toaster may be described as a device that rewrites logical “0”s as logical “1”s.
 But there is no philosophical problem about getting from syntax to breakfast.

-Rey (2002) also addresses Searle's recent arguments that syntax and symbols are observer-relative properties, not physical.
-Searle infers this from the fact that syntactic properties (e.g. being a logical “1”)are not defined in physics; it does not follow that they are observer-relative.
+Rey (2002) also addresses Searle’s arguments that syntax and symbols are observer-relative properties, not physical.
+Searle infers this from the fact that syntactic properties (e.g. being a logical “1”)are not defined in physics; however Rey holds that it does not follow that they are observer-relative.
 Rey argues that Searle also misunderstands what it is to realize a program.
-Rey endorses Chalmers' reply to Putnam: a realization is not just a structural mapping, but involves causation, supporting counterfactuals.
-“This point is missed so often, it bears repeating: the syntactically specifiable objects over which computations are defined can and standardly do possess a semantics; it's just that the semantics is not involved in the specification.”
+Rey endorses Chalmers’ reply to Putnam: a realization is not just a structural mapping, but involves causation, supporting counterfactuals.
+“This point is missed so often, it bears repeating: the syntactically specifiable objects over which computations are defined can and standardly do possess a semantics; it’s just that the semantics is not involved in the specification.”
 States of a person have their semantics in virtue of computational organization and their causal relations to the world.
 Rey concludes: Searle “simply does not consider the substantial resources of functionalism and Strong AI.”
 (222) A plausibly detailed story would defuse negative conclusions drawn from the superficial sketch of the system in the Chinese Room.

 With regard to the question of whether one can get semantics from syntax, William Rapaport has for many years argued for “syntactic semantics”, a view in which understanding is a special form of syntactic structure in which symbols (such as Chinese words) are linked to concepts, themselves represented syntactically.
 Others believe we are not there yet.
 AI futurist (The Age of Spiritual Machines) Ray Kurzweil holds in a 2002 follow-up book that it is red herring to focus on traditional symbol-manipulating computers.
-Kurzweil agrees with Searle that existent computers do not understand language—as evidenced by the fact that they can't engage in convincing dialog.
+Kurzweil agrees with Searle that existent computers do not understand language – as evidenced by the fact that they can’t engage in convincing dialog.
 But that failure does not bear on the capacity of future computers based on different technology.
 Kurzweil claims that Searle fails to understand that future machines will use “chaotic emergent methods that are massively parallel”.
 This claim appears to be similar to that of connectionists, such as Andy Clark, and the position taken by the Churchlands in their 1990 Scientific American article.

-Apart from Haugeland's claim that processors understand program instructions, Searle's critics can agree that computers no more understand syntax than they understand semantics, although, like all causal engines, a computer has syntactic descriptions.
+Apart from Haugeland’s claim that processors understand program instructions, Searle’s critics can agree that computers no more understand syntax than they understand semantics, although, like all causal engines, a computer has syntactic descriptions.
 And while it is often useful to programmers to treat the machine as if it performed syntactic operations, it is not always so: sometimes the characters programmers use are just switches that make the machine do something, for example, make a given pixel on the computer display turn red, or make a car transmission shift gears.
 Thus it is not clear that Searle is correct when he says a digital computer is just “a device which manipulates symbols”.
 Computers are complex causal engines, and syntactic descriptions are useful in order to structure the causal interconnections in the machine.
 AI programmers face many tough problems, but one can hold that they do not have to get semantics from syntax.
 If they are to get semantics, they must get it from causality.

 Externalist approaches developed by Dennis Stampe, Fred Dretske, Hilary Putnam, Jerry Fodor, Ruth Millikan, and others, hold that states of a physical system get their content through causal connections to the external reality they represent.
 Thus, roughly, a system with a KIWI concept is one that has a state it uses to represent the presence of kiwis in the external environment.
 This kiwi-representing state can be any state that is appropriately causally connected to the presence of kiwis.
 Depending on the system, the kiwi representing state could be a state of a brain, or of an electrical device such as a computer, or even of a hydraulic system.
 The internal representing state can then in turn play a causal role in the determining the behavior of the system.
 For example, Rey (1986) endorses an indicator semantics along the lines of the work of Dennis Stampe (1977) and Fodor’s Psychosemantics.
 These semantic theories that locate content or meaning in appropriate causal relations to the world fit well with the Robot Reply.
 A computer in a robot body might have just the causal connections that could allow its inner syntactic states to have the semantic property of representing states of things in its environment.